maxloopinmok/weekly-report/08 - 2023 Monday September 25 to Sunday October 1.md

 ### Saturday (30 Sep)
 - I helped with the oversight of the aircon installation works at my home.
-- I selectively read several chapters from the book "Still Room for Humans: Career Planning in an AI World", from chapters 9 to 13.
+- I selectively read from several chapters from the book "Still Room for Humans: Career Planning in an AI World", from chapters 9 to 13.
 - I read the day's news from The Straits Times and the past couple of days of Business Times:
     - https://eresources.nlb.gov.sg/main/sphnewspapers
 - I listened to the day's news on Channel 5.